Guests at Winter Residency 2025 / 2026

 03.11 - 30.11

 Karianne Stensland (b.
 1969 in Bodø) lives and works in Oslo.
 Stensland has a master's degree in visual arts from the Academy of Fine Arts in Trondheim (2000-2005), and theater studies at the State Theater Academy in St. Petersburg (1992-93).
 Stensland works in video, text, drawing, music, performance and sculpture.
 She was one of the artists in the studio program of the Norwegian Artists' Association (2020-2023).
 Stensland worked in the Scandinavian art group High Heel Sisters (2002-2007), and was one of the initiators behind the Marienborg project space and studio community in Trondheim (2005-2010).
 In recent years, she has had solo exhibitions at Møre og Romsdal Kunstsenter (2022), Kunstbanken Hedmark (2020) and RAM gallery (2017), in addition to the National Museum's opening exhibition and the Artists' Association's June Exhibition in 2022.
-In the fall of 2024, Stensland participated in the Autumn Exhibition.
+In the autumn of 2024, Stensland participated in the Autumn Exhibition.

 Igor Trepeschenok